This section of the portal contains the following information and materials:

 Finding people to get started

-There is a range of options for getting started.
-Some of the people with whom different coaches have done their first two engagements are:
+There is a range of options for your first two engagements.

 - Friends and colleagues who have management roles